Beneath the Valley of the Ultra-Vixens: Plot

-The movie starts with introductions to the people of Small Town, U.S.A.
-Among them are the huge-breasted evangelical radio preacher Eufaula Roop (Ann Marie) who mounts Martin Bormann inside a coffin; a salesman who cunnilinguates a large-breasted housewife (Candy Samples); and the very large, black Junkyard Sal (June Mack) who has sex with her working-class employees.
+Among the people of Small Town, U.S.A. are: evangelical radio preacher Eufaula Roop (Ann Marie) who mounts Martin Bormann inside a coffin; a salesman and a large-breasted housewife (Candy Samples); and Junkyard Sal (June Mack) who has sex with her working-class employees.
 Finally there is Lamar, who anally rapes his large-breasted wife Lavonia (Kitten Natividad) after she tries having vaginal sex.
 Afterwards, she kicks him in the groin.

 While Lamar heads off to his junkyard work, Lavonia spots a young man skinny dipping in a lake.
-She sneaks off and undresses, then jumps the boy from behind and proceeds to mount and rape him.
+She sneaks off and undresses, then jumps the boy from behind and proceeds rape him.
 The young man soon escapes, but she dives down, catches him underwater by fellating him and then overpowers him.
 After he succumbs to her, she learns his name is Rhett and that he is fourteen.
-Later on, the aforementioned salesman comes to her home and she ends up having sex with him too.
+Later on, the aforementioned salesman comes to her home and they end up having sex too.

 Meanwhile, Lamar, who previously turned down Junkyard Sal's invitation for sex, gets called to her office where she meets him in her underwear.
 She locks him inside and threatens to fire him if he does not succumb to her.
-Lamar, who we are told needs money for correspondent school, lies down on her bed.
+Lamar, who needs money for correspondent school, lies down on her bed.
 She forces herself on him in numerous sexual positions.
 After a while, she lets Lamar have anal sex with her and gives in when a suddenly enthusiastic Lamar stops her from continuing into other positions.
 Lamar then spots fellow employees peeping from the window.
 He breaks open the door and beats them up.
 Junkyard Sal then fires the peepers and Lamar for being "perverts".

 Lamar goes to a bar, where Lavonia masks herself as Mexican stripper Lola Langusta and drugs his drink.
 In a motel room, Lavonia rapes the unconscious Lamar — by first triggering an erection via fellation, and then by finally having vaginal sex with him using a sock as contraception.
 She frees him to test if she changed his ways, but he runs away.
 Back home, Lavonia has sex with a truck driver.
 As she checks the clock smiling, Lamar returns.
 A fight ensues and Lavonia helps Lamar by burning the truck driver's scrotum with a light bulb.